 Wisconsin man uses ax on his property after spat over toys

 MADISON, Wis.
-(AP) — Madison police say a 34-year-old man who thought his wife damaged his action figures retaliated by taking an ax to the family's car, television and laptop in the house.
+(AP) — Wisconsin police say a 34-year-old man who thought his wife damaged his action figures retaliated by taking an ax to the family's car, television and laptop in the house.

 The man's name was not released.
 He was arrested and faces charges of disorderly conduct and felony damage to property.
 Police say he caused more than $5,000 in damages.